wdrdg/COMP551-Project1/README.md

 http://archive.ics.uci.edu/ml/datasets/Hepatitis

 # Implement the models
-Implement the models from scratch (i.e., you CANNOT use SciKit Learn or any other pre-existing implementations of these methods).
+Implement the models from scratch

 Regarding the implementation, we recommend the following approach (but again, you are free to do what you want):